 \end{lem}

 The following bounds the variance of a conditioned normal variable. \begin{lem}[Conditioned Tail Deviation] Let $x \sim \Normal(a, 1)$ be a scalar normal random variable with its mean $a \in \Real$ and unit variance.
-Then, for any $b \in \Real$, the following two inequalities hold.
+Then, for any $b \in \Real$, the following inequality holds.